💵

 Make Smarter Pricing Decisions

-Test pricing strategies confidently.
-A $10 price increase on a $100 product doesn't just add $10 profit - it can double your contribution margin since COGS and shipping stay the same.
-Small price changes have massive margin impact.
+A $10 price increase on a $100 product doesn't just add $10 profit — it flows straight to gross margin and cascades through contribution and net margins.
+Since COGS and shipping stay the same, small price changes have outsized impact on your bottom line.

 Scale Ads Profitably